AlexsLemonade/scpca-nf/custom-celltype-references.md

 1. Identify an appropriate reference dataset to use.
 This dataset should be either a [`SummarizedExperiment`](https://rdrr.io/bioc/SummarizedExperiment/man/SummarizedExperiment-class.html) or [`SingleCellExperiment`](https://rdrr.io/bioc/SingleCellExperiment/man/SingleCellExperiment.html) object, where each column represents a sample or cell, and each row represents a gene.
 Rows should be named with Ensembl gene ids.
     a.
-Some resources you can use to find a suitable reference dataset are the [`celldex` package](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) or the [`scRNA-seq` package](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html), both from Bioconductor.
+Some resources you can use to find a suitable reference dataset are the Bioconductor packages [`celldex`](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) and [`scRNA-seq`](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html), and the [`Azimuth`](https://azimuth.hubmapconsortium.org/references/) database.
+    .
 Note that the [`SingleR` reference datasets which `scpca-nf` has pre-compiled for use](./external-instructions.md#singler-references) are a selected subset of references from the `celldex` package.
 2. Use [`SingleR::trainSingleR()`](https://rdrr.io/github/LTLA/SingleR/man/trainSingleR.html) to train your model based on your chosen reference dataset.
 3. Add additional fields to the established model object, as needed (see instructions below).